Support & Help

 Pronunciation of 'Acanthocalycium'

-The word 'Acanthocalycium' is a genus of cacti native to South America.
-It is pronounced as 'əˌkænθoʊˈkælɪsiəm' in English, with emphasis on the third syllable.
+The word 'Acanthocalycium' is a botanical term referring to a genus of cacti native to South America.
+It is pronounced as 'əˌkænθoʊˈkælɪsiəm' in English (en-US).

 Word Origin